 (iii) Maintenance (Funds) – 10 points

 To score points under this section, applicants will need to prove that that they have sufficient funding to support themselves in the UK.
 The requirement is to show £1890 in their own personal bank account.

 D. Visa Validity and Extension

-Applicants successful under the Tier 5 (YMS) will be granted Entry Clearance valid for 2 years
+Applicants successful under the YMS will be granted Entry Clearance valid for 2 years

 YMS migrants are therefore able to stay in the UK for the full period of the 2 years.